Tom Harold Zeus

 Can you explain the eligibility criteria for obtaining payday loans in New Mexico with bad credit, and what documentation might be required?

-Lenders usually require ID, income verification, bank details, and residence in New Mexico.
-Formal credit checks are not typically part of the approval process.
+Lenders usually require ID, income verification, bank details, and proof of residence in New Mexico.
+Formal credit checks are not typically part of the decision process.

 Are there any state-specific regulations or consumer protections in New Mexico regarding payday loans for individuals with bad credit?

 New Mexico caps loan amounts at 25% of gross monthly income or $500, whichever is less.
-Multiple rollovers are also prohibited.
+Additionally, multiple rollovers are prohibited.

 How can I find reputable online lenders in New Mexico known for providing payday loans to individuals with bad credit?